Ming119/109-2_Microprocessor-Based-System-Lab/README.md

 >    │ ├ /rock \
 >    │ └ /scissors \
 >    └ /test \
->      ├ /paper \
+>   * ├ /paper \
->      ├ /rock \
+>   * ├ /rock \
->      └ /scissors \
+>   * └ /scissors

 #### Train model
-Use the following command to train the model.
+Run the following command to train the model.

     model.py TRAIN

-If you want to find out the best parameters automatically, use the following command.
+If you want to find out the best parameters automatically, run the following command.

     model.py TRAIN GRID

 #### Test model
-Use the following command to test the model.
+Run the following command to test the model.

     model.py TEST

 All of the command above will generate LOG file under the folder `log`.

+#### Play
+To play the Rock-Paper-Scissors game, run the following command.

+    midterm.py <image path>

+If you want to check out the failure cases, run the following command.

+    midterm.py

+It will show all the failure cases one by one, and save them under `doc/error output`.

 ## Reference